suaveolent/hoymiles-wifi/README.md

 ## Known Limitations

 ### Update Frequency:

 > [!NOTE]
->  The library may experience limitations in fetching updates, around twice per minute.
-This shows as the Data you recive back shows every time the same as the previos request.
-If this happens to you than you have 3 options:
+> The library may encounter limitations in fetching updates, restricting updates to approximately twice per minute.
-> 1. lower your update interval to ~35s between requestss.
-> 2. use `async_enable_performance_data_mode()`
-> 3. open the S-Miles Installer App, conect to DTU and open the Toolkit (sends the same Data as 2.)
+> This issue can be identified when the data returned matches the response from the previous request.
+> If you encounter this, you have three options:
 >
->This behavior apers to reset after each (re-)start!
+> 1. Set the update interval to 35 seconds or longer between requests.
+> 2. Use `async_enable_performance_data_mode()`
+> 3. Open the S-Miles Installer App, connect to the DTU, and access the Toolkit (which sends the same data as option 2).
+>
+> Options 2 and 3 need to be repeated whenever the DTU restarts.

 > [!IMPORTANT]
->Setting the update interval below approximately 32 seconds may disable Hoymiles cloud functionality.
+> Setting the update interval below approximately 32 seconds may disable Hoymiles cloud functionality.
 To ensure proper communication with Hoymiles servers, keep the update interval at or above this threshold.

 > [!CAUTION]
-> With a even higher update interval (1~2s) you can also also lose connectivity with the App.
+> Setting the update interval to 1–2 seconds could also cause disruptions in the App's connection.

 ### Compatibility:

 > [!IMPORTANT]
 > While developed for the HMS-800W-2T inverter, compatibility with other inverters from the series is untested at the time of writing.
 Exercise caution and conduct thorough testing if using with different inverter models.